leandrodzn/essence-frontend-client/README.md

-# BeluEssence Creatives
+# Essence Creatives

+Essence Creatives is a client web software to help customers to meet the products of Essence Creatives company.

-This template should help get you started developing with Vue 3 in Vite.
+This README should help get you started developing with Vue 3 in Vite.

 ## Run Locally

 ### Clone the project

 bash

 ```sh
   git clone https://github.com/leandrodzn/beluessence-creatives-front.git
 ```